 Whatever the reason it can be very frustrating if your bunny is waking you up in the morning so follow this guide and see if any of these tried and tested ideas work for you.

 The main reason for a bunny to chew and scratch at a door is because they are bored.
-Bunnies are sociable creatures and if they think they are missing out on something, especially if they can hear you through the door, they will happily chew away at the door till something happens.
+Bunnies are sociable creatures and if they think they are missing something, especially if they can hear you through the door, they will happily chew away at the door till something happens.

 The first thing to do is make sure you are spending enough time with them.
 It is recommended that you spend a minimum of 1-2 hours a day with your bunny so you should set this time aside.